 Additional material and preparation costs can significantly affect your aluminum welding project budget.

-- Material costs, including aluminum pieces and welding rods, can contribute up to 10% of total expenses.
+- Aluminum pieces and welding rods usually add up to 10% of the total.

 Estimating Your Welding Project Costs